Early Childhood Education Diploma 2023-2024

 Print Fee: $50.00

-- High school diploma with a minimum English A30 and English B30.
+- High school diploma with a minimum 50% in English A30 and English B30.

 - A criminal record check (with a vulnerable sector check) is required and you are responsible for requesting one through the RCMP in your hometown.
 The cost may vary.
 Based on the information received, students may be denied entrance into the program.